One Ring: Adaptations

-A tabletop roleplaying game set in Middle-earth and called "The One Ring" was manufactured by Cubicle 7; a new edition is planned by a partnership of Sophisticated Games and Free League Publishing from 2020.
+A tabletop Middle-earth roleplaying game, The One Ring, was manufactured by Cubicle 7; a new edition is planned by a partnership of Sophisticated Games and Free League Publishing from 2020.

+Cards representing the One Ring were included in a Lord of the Rings-themed Magic: The Gathering set, of which one copy was unique, printed with its own artwork and Tengwar text.
+That unique card was purchased by the singer Post Malone for US$2 million, making it one of the most expensive CCG cards.